Hardhome: In Meereen

 Tyrion convinces Daenerys to allow him to advise her and to spare Jorah's life, but points out that Jorah cannot be trusted and he is exiled again.
 Tyrion warns Daenerys that she will not succeed in taking the Iron Throne without a powerful Westerosi house backing her; Daenerys compares the rise and fall of the Great Houses to spokes on a wheel, and declares that she will "break the wheel."

 Jorah returns to Yezzan and asks to fight in the fighting pits.

 In King's Landing

 Cersei continues to refuse to confess to her crimes.
-Qyburn visits her and informs her that she is being charged for incest and Robert's murder and that Pycelle has summoned Kevan to serve as Hand.
+Qyburn visits her and informs her she is being charged for incest and Robert's murder and Pycelle has summoned Kevan to serve as Hand.
 He also reassures her that "the work continues."

 At Winterfell

-Reek tells Sansa that there is no escape from Ramsay and admits that he didn't kill Bran and Rickon, and that he actually killed two farmboys, burning their bodies so that no one would know they were not the Stark boys.
+Reek tells Sansa there is no escape from Ramsay and admits he didn't kill Bran and Rickon, and he actually killed two farmboys, burning their bodies so no one would know they were not the Stark boys.
 Roose and Ramsay plan for battle with Stannis' army.
 Ramsay wants to take the fight to Stannis, and asks for twenty men.